dotnet/designs/proposed/flexible-http.md

 Huffman compression will be opt-in on a per-header basis.

-### Content handling
+### Content

 Content will be read and written directly to the `HttpRequest`, without using `Stream` or a `HttpContent`-equivalent, to avoid the associated allocations.

-Expect Continue will not be implemented here, but full informational responses will be returned to allow the caller to implement their own Expect Continue processing.
+Expect 100 Continue will not be implemented here, but full informational responses will be returned to allow the caller to implement their own Expect Continue processing.

 ## Compositional APIs

-Compositional APIs are built on top of low-level APIs to provide additional features, as well as some opinionated implemenations.
+Compositional APIs are built on top of low-level APIs to provide additional features, as well as some opinionated implementations.

 Every higher-level feature that `SocketsHttpHandler` currently supports should have an implementation here.
 This will mean one or more `HttpConnection` that implements some features: